omonimus1/blog-jade-rubick/content/posts/2016-07-27--completed-staff-work/index.md

 ## An example of typical staff work

-New Relic had a couple of engineers located in a coworking space in a city in Europe.
+New Relic had a couple of engineers located in a coworking space in London.
 They were unhappy with the location—it had no windows, and they said it felt too tight.
 I talked about the issue with our facilities person, and he quickly located another location for us.
 But to make it happen he needed email approval from my manager.

 I composed an email to my manager that read something like this:

-_We’ve located a larger location.
+_We’ve located a larger location for the London engineers.
 Their current office is cramped and has no window.
 The new office has a window, and enough room to fit 3 or 4 desks.
 The team looked at it and said it was perfect for their needs._

 _If you approve, reply to this email with approval for the additional monthly expenditure of $X a month._